cryptomator/docs/source/desktop/volume-type.rst

 ------------------

 WebDAV is a standardized `communication protocol <https://en.wikipedia.org/wiki/WebDAV>`_ used to perform operations on resources (files, directories/folders) between a client (you) and a server (your local computer).
-WebDAV was intended for remote access, but Cryptomator uses it to start a local only webserver which you can use to browse your decrypted files.
+WebDAV was intended for remote access, but Cryptomator uses it to start a local-only server which you can use to browse your decrypted files.

 You can tweak WebDAV's settings for each vault by navigating to `Cryptomator Preferences` -> `Virtual Drive` .